benjaminion/upgrading-ethereum-book/src/book.md

 ## Introduction <!-- /part3/introduction -->

+This section, the Annotated Specification, is the guts of the machine.
+Like the guts of a computer, all the components are showing and the wires are hanging out: everything is on display.
+In the course of the next sections I will be dissecting the entire core beacon chain specification line by line.
+My aim is not only to explain how things work, but also to give some historical context, some of the reasoning behind how we ended up where we are today.

+[Early versions](https://github.com/ethereum/consensus-specs/blob/86ec833172704ea0889b5d595d17f45ba1a6676f/specs/core/0_beacon-chain.md) of the specs were written with much more narrative and explanation than today's.
+Over time they were coded up in Python for better precision and the benefits of being executable.
+However, in that process, most of the explanation and intuition was removed.[^fn-justinification].
+Vitalik has created his own [annotated specifications](https://github.com/ethereum/annotated-spec] that cover many of the key insights.
+My goal here is to go one level deeper in thoroughness and detail.
+And perhaps to give an independent perspective as well.

+[^fn-justinification]: A process called "Justinification".
+Iykyk `;-)`

+As and when other parts of the book get written, I will add links to the specific chapters (for example on simple serialization, SSZ) on each topic.

-The online annotated specification is available in two forms:
+Note that the online annotated specification is available in two forms:
   - divided into chapters in [Part 3](/part3) of the main book, and
   - as a standalone [single page](/annotated-spec) that's useful for searching.

 The contents of each are identical.

-### Annotated Specification
+### Version information

-What follows is the entire core beacon chain technical specification, annotated with my explanations and comments.

 This edition of Upgrading Ethereum is based on the Altair version of the beacon chain specification.
 At the time of writing, there is no single specification document for Altair.
 Instead, there is the [Phase&nbsp;0 specification](https://github.com/ethereum/consensus-specs/blob/a89b55d7f791361c80c1133f411f5d2aaeb18c86/specs/phase0/beacon-chain.md) and an additional [Altair document](https://github.com/ethereum/consensus-specs/blob/a89b55d7f791361c80c1133f411f5d2aaeb18c86/specs/altair/beacon-chain.md) describing the differences (a kind of text-based diff).

 For this work, I have consolidated the two specifications into one, omitting parts that were superseded by Altair.
-For the most part, I have tried to reflect the structure of the documents to make it easier to read side-by-side with the original spec.
+For the most part, I have tried to reflect the existing structure of the documents to make it easier to read side-by-side with the original spec.
 However, I have included the separate [BLS](https://github.com/ethereum/consensus-specs/blob/b963f7ce96530d041f077cfa3c970bb631180dfb/specs/altair/bls.md) and [Altair fork](https://github.com/ethereum/consensus-specs/blob/b963f7ce96530d041f077cfa3c970bb631180dfb/specs/altair/fork.md) documents into the flow of this one.

 #### References